NodeFactoryIo/vedran/README.md

 For example `./vedran start --auth-secret=supersecret --private-key=lb-wallet-private-key`.

-You can always run vedran with `--help` flag for list of all commands `vedran --help` or for list of all options for specific command `vedran start --help`.
+For more information you can always run vedran with `--help` flag.
+For list of all commands run `vedran --help` or for list of all options for specific command run `vedran start --help`.

 **Load balancer will expose Polkadot RPC API on port 80 by default (can be changed using flag `--server-port`)**